mdc-git/beekeeper-studio/README.md

 - offload work to the server
 - don't touch original query
 - wrap queries
-- why wrappers? distinct does funny things, FOUND_ROWS is getting deprecated and we want to circumwent a query parser
+- why wrappers? distinct does funny things, FOUND_ROWS is getting deprecated and we want to circumvent a query parser
 - get count of results first: wrap into count(*) `SELECT count(*) count FROM ( originalquery ) countres`
 - apply pagination / ordering